 Who funds part-time study for students?

-Tuition fee loans are available to part-time students in England or Wales.
-The funding is provided by Student Finance England and Student Finance Wales, organisations that provide financial support on behalf of the Government to students in higher education.
+Tuition fee loans are available to part-time students in England.
+The funding is provided by Student Finance England who provide financial support on behalf of the Government to students in higher education.
 The loan does not depend on your household income and you can apply for an amount to cover all or some of your fees with University of Essex Online.
 Once approved and you’ve started your course, the loan is paid directly to us on your behalf.

 How do I qualify for a part-time student loan?